Blockstream/liquid-swap/README.md

 liquidswap-cli
 ```

 To run the Liquid swap tool in regtest mode, see the [regtest example page](docs/regtest-example.md).
-This page has instructions that show you how to run two instances of liquidd on the same regtest network, allowing you to test swaps with yourself.
+This page has instructions that show you how to run two instances of elementsd on the same regtest network, allowing you to test swaps with yourself.

 ## Executing a swap